Best Running Rain Jackets of 2023

 Fit

 Just like any other piece of clothing, fit is the most important aspect of a jacket and is subjective from person to person.
 Do you want something that fits a bit tighter or a jacket that you can wear with layers underneath?
-The fit and coverage for rain jackets should prevent moisture from getting in due to movements such as bending over or moving your head around.
+The fit and coverage of rain jackets should prevent moisture from getting in, even if you are bending over or moving your head around.

-Accommodating a pack is another consideration when choosing your jacket.
+Another consideration when choosing your jacket is it’s ability to accommodate a pack.
 Some runners prefer to wear a jacket under their pack, while others would rather wear it over their pack to keep gear dry and make it quicker and easier to take on and off.
-Some jackets are specifically sized for a pack underneath, but most will require sizing up to do this.
+Some jackets intentionally fit a pack underneath, but most will require sizing up to do this.

-The best rain jacket for running will cover your wrists well and stay below your waistline when you raise your arms.
+The best rain jacket for running will cover your wrists well, and the hem will stay below your waistline when you raise your arms.
 Some jackets, such as the Montbell Rain Trekker Jacket, have elastic cords that allow for some cinching of the hem, cuffs, and hood to keep them securely in place and help provide a more custom fit.
-A jacket should also have enough room in the shoulders or adequate stretch in the material to allow for full range of arm motion when running, including reaching for things in your pack, scrambling on technical trails, or just bending over to tie your shoe.
+A jacket should also have enough room in the shoulders or adequate stretch in the material to allow for a full range of arm motion when running, including reaching for things in your pack, scrambling on technical terrain, or just bending over to tie your shoe.

 Waterproof Versus Water-Resistant

 Waterproof jackets are often composed of multiple layers of materials that repel and shed moisture and often include a DWR coating.
-Additional protection is also built into vulnerable areas, such as openings around the neck, hood, wrists, and zippers and seams.
-For true protection from the elements, a waterproof jacket is the piece of gear you will need.
-All of the features of The North Face Summit Series Superior Futurelight Jacket, including its waterproof qualities, led us to name it the best running rain jacket.
+A fully waterproof jacket will provide true protection from the elements.
+All of the features of Patagonia’s Storm Racer Jacket, including its waterproof qualities, led us to name it the best running rain jacket.

 Breathability

-Some laboratory values quantify a jacket’s breathability — see our answer to the frequently asked question of “How is breathability measured?” below.
-These measures give a reference point for the objective breathability of a material, but as with many types of technology that are analyzed in a lab, real-world performance doesn’t always agree.
+Some laboratory values quantify a jacket’s breathability, including its MVRT or RET (see our glossary of terms above).
+These measures give a reference point for the objective breathability of a material, but as with many types of technology analyzed in a lab, real-world performance doesn’t always agree.
 Real-world breathability can depend on several external factors, like temperature, humidity, or a person’s sweat rate.

 Protection

-Staying dry when the wet weather rolls in is why you are looking for the best running rain jacket.
-As we mentioned above, how a rain jacket provides waterproof protection will vary from brand to brand, but generally is a waterproof membrane — such as Gore-Tex, eVent, or Pertex — that is layered with other fabrics.
+Staying dry when the wet weather rolls in is why you are looking for the best running rain jacket in the first place.
+As we mentioned above, how a rain jacket provides waterproof protection will vary from brand to brand, but generally, it is a waterproof membrane — such as Gore-Tex, eVent, or Pertex — that layers with other fabrics.

-A rain jacket is often described as having either two, 2.5, or three layers.
-In a two-layer jacket, such as the Montbell Rain Trekker Jacket and Montbell Versalite Jacket, an outer layer of durable water repellent (DWR)-coated nylon is layered or bonded to a waterproof membrane, such as Gore-Tex or similar.
+A rain jacket is generally made of either two, 2.5, or three layers.
+In a two-layer jacket, such as the Montbell Rain Trekker Jacket and Montbell Versalite Jacket, an outer layer of DWR-coated nylon is layered or bonded to a waterproof membrane, such as Gore-Tex or similar.

-A 2.5-layer jacket, such as our ultralight winner, the Rab Phantom Waterproof Pull-On Jacket, adds a coating on the innermost layer of the jacket to protect it from body oils, sweat, and other substances that can degrade the material.
-This coating is often called a half layer because it’s not a full material layer.
+A 2.5-layer jacket, such as our ultralight winner, the Rab Phantom Waterproof Pull-On Jacket, adds a coating on the innermost layer to protect it from body oils, sweat, and other substances that can degrade the material.
+This coating is a half layer because it’s not an entirely separate layer of material.

 A three-layer jacket features the outer layer bonded to the waterproof membrane, with an additional full inner layer of material.
 A three-layer jacket will, in theory, give you the most protection from the elements but at an increased weight and with reduced breathability.